-Figure 5:

-a) graph of the dependence of the equilibrium position on mass to the -1/4.
-The line is a linear fit to verify the dipole approximation b) graph of minimal to maximal height dependence.
-The line is the theoretical prediction.
-In Figure 6a is given the graph of dependence of the period on initial height.
-Each local trajectory maximum can be seen as an initial height point; the graph than shows that the period is not constant during the oscilations but decreases.
-The experimental mass dependence of the period (Figure 6b) follows the theoretical line well with only a small offset and shows the expected behaviour of period increase for bigger masses.
+Figure 6: a) dependence of period on initial height, b) dependence of period on mass The lines are theoretical prediction from (2).

+In Figure 6a is given the graph of the dependence of period on initial height.
+Each local trajectory maximum can be seen as an initial height point; the graph than shows that the period is not constant during the oscillations but decreases.
+The experimental mass dependence of the period (Figure 6b) follows the theoretical line well with only a small offset and shows the expected behaviour of slight period increase for bigger masses.

-Figure 6: a) dependence of period on initial height, b) dependence of period on mass The lines are theoretical prediction.
-The trajectory measurements (Figure 7) consist of analyzing pictures the such as Figure 4b.
+The trajectory measurements (Figure 7) consist of analyzing pictures such as the one in Figure 4b.
 Two regimes are separated by a vertical line in Figure 7.
 In the first regime the magnet goes far from the equilibrium and is in a free fall scenario.
-Thus, parabolas were fitted to the experimental curve.
-The second regime is when the magnet is near the equilibrium position and behaves as a damped harmonic oscillator.
+Thus. parabolas were fitted to the experimental curve. second regime is when the magnet is near the equilibrium position and behaves as a damped harmonic oscillator.
 There, a damped sine is fitted to the curve.
 The envelope fit over the peaks is parabolic.
 That is consistent with the fact that the speed of the magnet was decreasing linearly with time (Figure 4a).

-Figure 7: analyzed trajectory with fitted parabolas, damped sine and the parabola envelope.
-The vertical line is the boundry between regimes 6.
-Conclusion The solution to this problem was based on two approaches, the period and the trajectory.
+Figure 7: analyzed oscillogram with fitted parabolas, damped sine and the parabola envelope.
+The vertical line is the boundry between regimes

+6. Conclusion

+The solution to this problem was based on two approaches, the period and the trajectory.
 The first one includes a quantitative theoretical model with no free parameters that gives good agreement with the experiment even in spite of its simple approximations.
-The dipole approximation is shown to be valid by the equilibrium positin on mass dependence.
-The period was observed to increase with the increasing mass and with the increasing initial height (not constant during oscillations).
+The dipole approximation is shown to be valid by the dependence of equilibrium position on mass.
+The period was observed to increase both with the increasing mass and the initial height (not constant during oscillations).
 Deviations from the experimental data were observed for large initial heights.
 That is contributed to the lack of friction in the model.
 The mutual consistency of the two approaches is tested twice.
-First, the dependence of the lowest on the highest point of oscillations within a period is determined experimentally from trajectory and agrees well with the prediciton form the period theory.
+First, the dependence of the lowest on the highest point of oscillations within a period is determined experimentally from the trajectory and agrees well with the prediction from the period theory.
 Second, from period measurements we see that the speed drops linearly whereas the maximal hight drops parabolically in the trajectory measurements.

-A quantitative theoretical model was given with no free parameters, experiments were developed and the obtained results were in good agreement with the theoretical prediction.
+A quantitative theoretical model was given with (2) that has no free parameters, experiments were developed and the obtained results were in good agreement with the theoretical prediction.
 The oscillations of the magnet were thus thoroughly explained.
-7. References [1] Purcell 1965 Electromagnetism Berkeley physics course - volumne 2[2] Kittel 1965 Mechanics Berkeley physics course - volumne 1